Countering America's Adversaries Through Sanctions Act: Legislative history

-On 15 June 2017, the United States Senate voted 98 to 2 for the bill (an amendment to the underlying Iran sanctions bill), which was rooted in a bill introduced in January that year by a bipartisan group of senators over Russia's continued involvement in the wars in Ukraine and Syria and its interference in the 2016 U.S. presidential election; with regard to Russia, the bill was designed to expand the punitive measures previously imposed by executive orders and convert them into law.
+On June 15, 2017, the United States Senate voted 98 to 2 for the bill (an amendment to the underlying Iran sanctions bill), which was rooted in a bill introduced in January that year by a bipartisan group of senators over Russia's continued involvement in the wars in Ukraine and Syria and its interference in the 2016 U.S. presidential election; with regard to Russia, the bill was designed to expand the punitive measures previously imposed by executive orders and convert them into law.
 The bill in the Senate incorporated the provisions of the Countering Russian Influence in Europe and Eurasia Act that was introduced in May 2017 by Senator Ben Cardin.

-An identical bill was introduced by Democrats in the House of Representatives on 12 July 2017.
-While the bill's text was unchanged from what had passed the Senate on 15 June, it was titled as House legislation to avoid procedural hurdles.
-The bill, after being revised to address some of the Trump administration's concerns, passed in the House 419 to 3 on 25 July.
-On 27 July, the bill was passed overwhelmingly by the Senate, 98 to 2.
+An identical bill was introduced by Democrats in the House of Representatives on July 12, 2017.
+While the bill's text was unchanged from what had passed the Senate on June 15, it was titled as House legislation to avoid procedural hurdles.
+The bill, after being revised to address some of the Trump administration's concerns, passed in the House 419 to 3 on July 25.
+On July 27, the bill was passed overwhelmingly by the Senate, 98 to 2.
 Support in both chambers was high enough to override a potential presidential veto.
 On August 2, 2017, President Donald Trump signed the bill into law.